kolenaIO/kolena/docs/metrics/pearson-correlation.md

 to -1 signifies a strong negative linear correlation, meaning as one variable increases, the other decreases proportionally.
 A value of 0 indicates no linear correlation between the variables.

+!!!example
+    You can access an example use of Pearson Correlation on the [STS Benchmark](https://shorturl.at/Y6nS9) on Kolena's public dataset.

 ## Implementation Details

 The correlation coefficient is calculated by dividing the covariance of $x$ and $y$ by their individual standard